macroevolution/bamm-dev-guide/source/design.rst

 For example, *SpExModel* knows about the parameters in *SpExBranchEvent*.

-In addition, the constructor of the *Model* subclass should add the specific proposals it can respond to.
+In addition, the constructor of the *Model* subclass adds the specific proposals it can respond to.
-Follow the principles implemented in *SpExModel* and *TraitModel*.
+Follow the principles implemented in *SpExModel* and *TraitModel* to create a new type of model.

 BranchEvent